What is Ovarian Cancer?

 *BRCA1 and BRCA2 are hereditary genetic mutations (can be passed from parent to offspring regardless of gender).
 Consult with your doctor about genetic testing if you have a family history of breast, ovarian, prostate or pancreatic cancer.5

 - Prophylactic hysterectomy and bilateral salpingo-oophorectomy (removal of uterus, fallopian tubes and ovaries)

 *even with preventative measures taken, including prophylactic hysterectomy and bilateral salpingo-oophorectomy, ovarian cancer is still possible.

 Testing for Ovarian Cancer

-CA 125 Blood Tests: CA 125 is a protein in the blood that goes up when a woman has ovarian cancer.
-The trouble is, this protein also goes up when a woman has other health problems that do not involve cancer.
+CA 125 Blood Tests: CA 125 is a protein in the blood that is elevated when a woman has ovarian cancer.
+The trouble is, this protein also increases when a woman has other health problems that do not involve cancer.
 The test can help find ovarian cancer, but is not 100% accurate.

-Pelvic Ultrasound: During a pelvic ultrasound, an ultrasound technician will insert a small device similar to a tampon into your vagina.
+Transvaginal Ultrasound: During a pelvic exam, an ultrasound technician will insert a small device similar to a tampon into your vagina.
 The device uses sound waves to create images of the inside of your body.
 Ultrasounds can find abnormal growths on the ovaries, but they cannot tell whether the growths are caused by cancer.
-Sometimes less serious health problems, or even normal changes that happen during a woman’s menstrual cycle, can cause these “growths”.
+Sometimes less serious health problems, or even normal changes that happen during a woman’s menstrual cycle, can cause these growths.

 Who Should be Screened for Ovarian Cancer?

-If you have a family history of ovarian cancer or have genes that put you at risk, discuss the pros and cons of screening with your doctor to determine if screening is right for you.
-The main benefit of screening is that it might help doctors find cancer early, when it should be easier to treat.
+If you have a family history of ovarian cancer or have a genetic predisposition that puts you at risk, discuss screening options with your doctor to determine what is is right for you.
+The purpose of screening is that it helps doctors find cancer early, when it is easier to treat.
 With Ovarian Cancer, the earlier the diagnosis, the better the prognosis.